AthenaDecisionSystems/athena-ibm-techxchange/docs/index.md

 Press the **Enter** key

-> 6. As a first outcome, the CSR message shows in the chat window
+> Task 6.
+As a first outcome, the CSR message shows in the chat window
-> 7. As a second outsome, the chatbot response shows in the chat window
+> Task 7.
+As a second outcome, the chatbot response shows in the chat window

 Below is the output we are getting.
 LLM do not behave deterministically so you might have something rather different: